monochromegane/synapse/README.md

 ## Plugin

 You can prepare custom plugins.
-Plugins must be implemented as Profiler or Associator or Searcher interface, and be published with permitted variable names, "Profiler", "Associator" and "Searcher".
+Plugins must be implemented as Profiler or Associator or Searcher interface, and be published with permitted function names, "NewProfiler", "NewAssociator" and "NewSearcher".

 ```go
 package main